 The Most Dangerous Animals In Florida Today

 Florida has a lot of common dangerous predators, including gators, water snakes, bobcats, venomous snakes, brown snakes, red snakes, yellow snakes, and other ferocious wildlife.
-Some of the most dangerous wildlife found wild in Florida are:
+Read about the most common (and nonvenomous) snakes in Florida.

 - Eastern Rattlesnake – Though not terribly aggressive, their bites can be lethal.
 Rattlesnakes thankfully rarely bite humans, but when they do, they inject up to 55 percent of their venom in one go.
 You can read about the largest rattlesnake found in Florida.

 - Black Bear – These bears are quite aggressive, though human encounters are rare.

-- Bobcats – These cats are shy, but they are also stealthy and it is easy to stumble upon one by accident.
+- Bobcats – These cats are shy, but they are also stealthy, and it is easy to stumble upon one by accident.
 A scared animal is a dangerous animal.

-- Alligators – While adult humans are not at a large risk from these reptiles unless they get too near a nest, children and pets have been attacked and any encounter with a gator should be avoided, whenever possible.
+- Alligators – While adult humans are not at a large risk from these reptiles unless they get too near a nest, children and pets have been attacked and any encounter with a gator should be avoided whenever possible.

 - Invasive Species – Invaders like the Cuban tree frog are stealing habitat and food from local native wildlife, as well as killing them off in large numbers.